 Cash and cash equivalents meet the low credit risk exemption under IFRS 9.
+The classification of time deposits complies with the requirements of 7.

 2. Trade and other receivables

 a) Accruals for open sales invoices

 The Corporation adjusts its revenues and trade receivable balances, based on future copper prices through the recognition of an accrual for open sales invoices.